 Best for relaxation

 Located in Thesprotia, close to Syvota, you’ll find Bella Vraka Beach.
-This is a beautiful spot and ideal for anyone who wants to grab a good book, a sunbed and chill the hell out for a few hours.
+This mainland Greece beach is ideal for anyone who wants to grab a good book and a sunbed to chill out for a few hours.

-The main beach is separated into smaller coves by a long strip of white sand which gives you isolation if you need it, but the easy access to the main section of the beach if you want to be a bit more sociable!
-The water is shallow, so it’s ideal for all swim levels, but it can be pebbly in places.
-As the beach is associated with a hotel, you will find that it’s jam-packed during the primary summer season, and there are watersports available for residents of the hotel.
+The main beach is separated into smaller coves by a long strip of white sand which gives you isolation if you need it but easy access to the main section of the beach if you want to be a bit more sociable!
+The shallow water is ideal for all swim levels, but it can be pebbly in places.
+As the beach is associated with a hotel, you will find that it’s jam-packed during the primary summer season, and watersports are available for residents of the hotel.
 There is also a small cafe on-site and sunbeds and umbrellas.